solliancenet/azure-synapse-build-together-blog/Blog-1/intro-lecture.md

 ## Task 7: Conclusion

 Congratulations!
-You have configured an environment for your data workloads, and learned where to find [documentation](aka.ms/SynapseDocs).
+You have configured an environment for your data workloads and learned where to find [documentation](aka.ms/SynapseDocs).
 You also learned how to explore data with SQL and Spark.
 Finally, we learned how to add additional administrative users to an Azure Synapse Analytics workspace.